GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 #.
 Inner frame.
 A secondary, inner frame outline may be added as well with the modifier
    **+i**\ [[*gap*/]\ *pen*].
-The default pen is a solid, 0.25p black pen, with a default spacing between main and inner frame of 2 points.
+The default pen is a solid, 0.25p black pen, with a default *gap* between the outer and inner frames of 2 points.
 Add arguments to override these defaults.

 #.
 Panel clearance.
 The panel's dimensions are automatically determined from knowledge of
    its contents.
 However, it is often required to add some extra clearance around most or